Massachusetts General Hospital Rural Medicine Program

 On September 1, 2016, doctors from Mass General began working full time at the Rosebud IHS.
 Since then, Mass General has continued working with the Sicangu Oyate and the IHS to bring excellent health care and good health to the community.
 Today, the Mass General team has grown to include core faculty, fellows, rotating residents and two year-long volunteers based on Rosebud.

-As of spring 2021, Mass General works to maintain three providers, staffing the Rosebud Indian Health Service Unit each week.
+Mass General works to maintain three providers, staffing the Rosebud Indian Health Service Unit each week.
 Participants include fellows, faculty and outside physician partners.
 Mass General regularly facilitates resident physician and medical school rotations with the IHS, with a goal of developing the local health workforce.

 Meet the team of the Rural Medicine Program.